-There has been speculation about whether the government was going to come out with a free EHR for providers, but "my guess is, don't hold your breath," he said.
-"Remember when HHS said it was going to create a 'freeware' version of [the EHR used by the Veterans Affairs department]?
-They found it wasn't exactly free, and it didn't lend itself to being transferred from a large mainframe environment to a disseminated environment."

-Physicians looking to hospitals for funding of their EHR systems aren't getting any guidance yet on whether the new EHR rules will help or hurt their cause, according to Rob Tennant, senior policy advisor at MGMA.
-"There's nothing we've seen that prohibits that, but it's a gray area where we'll have to see what the government does in terms of regulation."
+Although there has been speculation about whether the government was going to come out with a free EHR for providers, "my guess is, don't hold your breath," Dr. Jessee said.
+"Remember, when HHS said it was going to create a 'freeware' version of [the EHR used by the Veterans Affairs department]?
+They found that it wasn't exactly free, and it didn't lend itself to being transferred from a large mainframe environment to a disseminated environment."
+Physicians looking to hospitals for funding of their EHR systems aren't getting any guidance yet on whether the new EHR rules will help or hurt their cause, according to Rob Tennant, senior policy adviser at MGMA.
+"There's nothing we've seen that prohibits that, but it's a gray area where we'll have to see what the government does in terms of regulation," he said.

-The Recovery Act also contains additional health care privacy provisions, Dr. Jessee said.
+The Recovery Act also contains additional health care privacy provisions, according to Dr. Jessee.
+"If you liked HIPAA, you'll love the privacy provisions" in this bill, he said.
 For instance, providers are required to have the ability to track every disclosure of personally identifiable health information, including information released for payment purposes.
-"The patient has a right to request who you've disclosed their information to for 3 years; this is probably going to require a system upgrade" for those who already have an EHR.
+"The patient has a right to request who you've disclosed their information to for 3 years; this is probably going to require a system upgrade" for those who already have an EHR, he said.